Arepo-MCRT: Monte Carlo Radiation Hydrodynamics on a Moving Mesh: Test Problems

 \subsection{Radiative shock}

 We now test the hydrodynamical coupling by considering the formation of both sub- and super-critical radiative shocks following the initial conditions proposed by \citet{Ensman1994}, which have been reproduced in numerous RHD implementations \citep{Hayes2003,Whitehouse2006,Gonzalez2007,Commercon2011,Noebauer2012,Tsang2015}.
 We perform the test on a moving mesh starting with a box of radius $R = 7 \times 10^{10}\,\text{cm}$ with uniform density $\rho_0 = 7.78 \times 10^{-10}\,\text{g\,cm}^{-3}$, absorption coefficient $k_\text{a} = 3.115 \times 10^{-10}\,\text{cm}^{-1}$, mean molecular weight $\mu = 1$, adiabatic index $\gamma = 7/5$, and a linear temperature profile decreasing from $T = 85\,\text{K}$ at the center to $T = 10\,\text{K}$ at the edges of the box.
 We employ IMC with $\alpha = 1$ and allow MC particles to escape at either boundary.
-The gas on the left and right are colliding towards the center at constant velocity of $v_0 = 6$ and $20\,\text{km\,s}^{-1}$ for the sub- and super-critical shocks, which generates an outwardly propagating shock wave.
+The gases on the left and right are colliding toward the center at constant velocity of $v_0 = 6$ and $20\,\text{km\,s}^{-1}$ for the sub- and super-critical shocks, which generates an outwardly propagating shock wave.
 The thermal radiation diffuses upstream to pre-heat the pre-shock gas to the post-shock temperature \citep{Zeldovich1967}.
 The temperature profiles for each test are shown in Figs.~\ref{fig:radiative_shock_sub} and \ref{fig:radiative_shock_super} at several different times to illustrate the outward propagation.
 In both cases, our results are in agreement with previous simulations and analytical studies for the jump conditions across the shock \citep{Mihalas1984}.
+Further verification of RHD codes could also include the semi-analytic radiative shock solutions of \citep{Lowrie2008}, which are involved in their implementation but provide further insights within the context of gray nonequilibrium radiative diffusion.